compsocialscience/summer-institute/2026/penn/apply.md

 #### Can I participate in SICSS-Penn if I have already participated in SICSS at another location?

 Unfortunately, no. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+#### What are the costs associated with attending SICSS-Penn?

+SICSS-Penn is offered free of charge to all invited participants.
+This includes all instructional materials and lunches throughout the program. **However, participants are responsible for their own travel and accommodation expenses.**